 WP Engine for WordPress Assistance

 Regardless of your skill level when it comes to WordPress, there’s always something new to learn.
-Now that you know how to handle formatting properly, you may want to consider how else you can expand your knowledge.
+Now that you know how to handle these common formatting issues, you may want to consider how else you can expand your knowledge.

-WP Engine isn’t just a leader in WordPress web hosting.
-We also offer a wealth of educational articles and guides in our Support Garage and our Resource Center.
+WP Engine isn’t just a leader in WordPress hosting.
+We also offer a wealth of educational articles and guides from our Support team and in our content library.
 Feel free to browse the archives, and see what you can learn today!

 If you need additional WordPress help, contact our award-winning support team, available 24/7.